bitbloxhub/citywars/README.md

 when you run out of cards, shuffle your discard into your deck

-each player starts of with 6 cards
+each player starts off with 6 cards

 every turn starts with a card draw, and then playing cards